mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 But Linux isn't just for servers.
 Using Linux as our development OS can provide multiple benefits:

-- Deployment is smoother because the mistmatches between development and deployment environments is greatly reduced.
+- Deployment is smoother because the mismatches between development and deployment environments is greatly reduced.
 - We discover and use Linux tools in our daily workflow that we would otherwise not consider.
 This increases